krb5/krb5/doc/rst_source/krb_admins/host_config.rst

 installed a third-party plugin module and want to register it, you do so using the **module** relation in the appropriate subsection of the [plugins] section.
 The value for **module** must give the module name and the path to the module, separated by a colon.
+The module name will often be the same as the shared object's name, but in unusual cases (such as a shared object which implements multiple modules for the same interface) it might not be.
 For example, to register a client preauthentication module named ``otp`` installed at ``/path/to/otp.so``, you could write::

     [plugins]